steamclock/netable/README.md

 ```

+#### Partially Decoding Arrays

+Sometimes, when decoding an array of objects, you may not want to fail the entire request if some of those objects fail to decode.

+To do this, you can wrap your `RawResource` in the `LossyArray` type, the in your `finalize` function, grab the `LossyArray`'s `elements` to unwrap your partially decoded array.

 ### Handling Errors

 In addition to handling errors locally that are thrown, or returned through `Result` objects, we provide two ways to handle errors globally.
 These can be useful for doing things like presenting errors in the UI for common error cases across multiple requests, or catching things like failed authentication requests to clear a stored user.